chocoteam/choco-solver/docs/source/3_solving.rst

    :linenos:

 The problem has no solution since the two constraints cannot be satisfied together.
-A naive strategy such as ``ISF.lexico_LB(bvars)`` (which selects the variables in lexicographical order) will detect lately and many times the failure.
+A naive strategy such as ``inputOrderLB(bvars)`` (which selects the variables in lexicographical order) will detect lately and many times the failure.
 By plugging-in an explanation engine, on each failure, the reasons of the conflict will be explained.

 .. literalinclude:: /../../choco-samples/src/test/java/org/chocosolver/docs/ExplanationExamples.java